 The excitement of knowing YOU caught dinner – priceless!

-I love it because everyone can personalize their packet, so its a dream come true for finicky eaters, and there are no dishes or pots and pans (except maybe a baking sheet) to wash afterwards!
-The recipe I’m sharing today could easily be a camping Hobo meal, but I’m more the “glamping” type (glamorous camping) so I used parchment paper bags from Paper Chef.
+I love it because everyone can personalize their packet, so its a dream come true for finicky eaters, and there are no dishes or pots and pans (except maybe a baking sheet) to wash afterward!
+The recipe I’m sharing today could easily be a camping Hobo meal, but I’m more the “glamping” type, so I used parchment paper bags from Paper Chef.

-Side note: Even though we’re not much for camping, our trips to the Ozarks and Mammoth Lakes always included fishing.
+Side note: Even though we’re not big campers, our trips to the Ozarks and Mammoth Lakes always included fishing.
 College Girl grew up eating fish, which is part of a healthy diet, but I know many kids (and adults) don’t like fish.
-For kids to like a food, it has to be presented to them and it’s always more exciting when you or your dad (or mom) baited the hook that caught the fish that’s now dinner!
+For kids to like a food, it has to be presented to them and it’s always more exciting when you’re the one that caught the fish that’s now dinner!